maximevaillancourt/maximevaillancourt.github.io/_posts/2020-08-13-did-the-alphabet-change-or-what.md

 }
 ```

-After navigating in `str_casecmp` using `next` a few times, we arrive at a point where we can print `c1` and `c2`, which are the codes for the characters at the current index for both inputs:
+After navigating in `str_casecmp` using `next` a few times, we enter the loop and arrive at a point where we can print `c1` and `c2`, which are the codes for the characters at the current index for both inputs:

 ```
 3382	                unsigned int c2 = TOLOWER(*p2 & 0xff);